singram11/packing-app/README.md

 $ python3 seed_database.py
 ```

-Note this will DROP the database and recreate it with the demo information - once you have data in your DB you will NOT want to run this unless you want to clear the DB.
+Note: this will drop the database and recreate it with the demo information - once you have data in your DB you will not want to run this unless you want to clear the DB.

 Then run the server from the command line: